israelali1424/Series_7_Notes/chapter_10_Debt.md

   - **Principal Protection:** Offers protection of the principal amount invested.
   - **Payouts:** Based on the performance of an underlying security or index.
   - **Credit Quality:** Payouts also depend on the credit quality of the issuer.

+The conversion price for a bond is found by taking par value and dividing it by the conversion ratio. $1,000 / 40 shares = $25

+AIR Aunnites

+102 ¾ means 102.75.
+Therefore, the municipal bond is trading at 102.75% of par.
+102.75% x $1000 par = $1027.50
+Note: only TREASURIES are quoted as 1/32, so you will not need to multiply ¾ by 1/32.